What is your full name and title at your current job?

 When I select CEUs, I try to find courses that can augment my current practice, or anything related to geriatrics and aging, general orthopedics, mobility and range of motion, etc. I also do quite a bit of reading up on contractures and contracture management (my company has actually put together a binder of scholarly and non-scholarly articles, which was a good starting point).

 Editor’s Note: MedBridge Education has a ton of great courses on orthoses and limb loss.
 I highly recommend exploring the courses below if you’re interested in this type of role.
 And you can use code nonclinicalPT to get 40% off unlimited CEUs.
 MedBridge is the largest provider of non-clinical CEUs, so it’s a great deal!
-As an affiliate, you save a ton on your membership and I make a small commission.
-Thank you for supporting The Non-Clinical PT!

 - Introduction to Orthoses

 Technically, this is a full-time position.